springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 - The second deals with **numerical solution of systems of equations** derived in the book.
 For these it is possible to either provide the degree distribution, or simply use a network and let the code determine the degree distribution.

 - There are a few additional algorithms which are not described in the book, but which we believe will be useful.
-Most notably, the function `visualize` which creates a sequence of images of a network which are appropriate for creating a movie showing disease spread.
+Most notably, related to visualization.

 Distributed under MIT license.
 See :download:`license.txt<../license.txt>` for full details.